Danix002/collektive-examples-dev/README.md

 ```bash
 ./gradlew run<ExampleName>Graphic
 ```
-Where `<ExampleName>` is the name of the example you want to run (FieldEvolution, NeighborCounter, Branching, Gradient or ChannelWithObstacles).
+Where `<ExampleName>` is the name of the example you want to run (FieldEvolution, NeighborCounter, Branching, Gradient, MaxID or ChannelWithObstacles).

+*Note: to run a program with the "Graphics" tag, it is essential that the environment variable "env:CI" is set to false.*

+This variable determines whether the system is operating in a Continuous Integration (CI) environment.
+If the variable is set to true, certain arguments in the YAML files defined in the build.gradle are overridden.
+For instance, [in this case](https://github.com/angelacorte/collektive-stdlib-simulations/blob/c0730883e27299c7bb7daa5ea86035c77965bb26/build.gradle.kts#L108), a termination condition for the simulation is added after 2 simulated seconds.